India: Market Profile

 Sources: US Department of Commerce, National sources, Fitch Solutions

 8.1 Important Updates to Taxation Information

-The Goods and Services Tax (GST) is the largest reform in India’s indirect tax structure since the market started opening up about 25 years ago.
+- The GST is the most significant reform in India’s indirect tax structure in over two decades.
 The GST is a consumption-based tax, as it is applicable where consumption takes place.
 The GST is levied on value-added goods and services at each stage of consumption in the supply chain.
-The advent of GST has subsumed all the indirect taxes in India, including value-added tax (VAT), service tax and excise duty.
+The advent of GST has taken over all the indirect taxes in India, including VAT, service tax and excise duty.
 These indirect taxes or VAT were levied on each step of value addition of the product, thus creating a cascading effect.
 Therefore, GST was introduced to bring down unwanted inflation in the economy.
-Both VAT and GST are levied on the value of sale or supply of goods.
 The GST rates for goods are 0.25%, 3%, 5%, 12%, 18% and 28%.
 For services, the GST rates are 5%, 12%, 18% and 28%.
 Some goods and services are exempt from tax.
-GST compensation cess at varying rates is levied on supplies of certain specified goods and services.
+GST compensation access at varying rates is levied on supplies of certain specified goods and services.

 8.2 Business Taxes

 |Corporate Income Tax for domestic firms (standard rate if income is less than INR10.0 million and turnover is not greater than INR2.5 billion in tax year 2016/17)||25% basic rate for domestic companies.
 The rates are subject to additional levies (surcharge and cess).
 The effective rate is 26%.|

 |Corporate Income Tax for domestic firms (standard rate if income is less than INR10.0 million and turnover is more than INR2.5 billion in tax year 2016/17)||30% basic rate for Indian companies.
 The rates are subject to additional levies (surcharge and cess).
 The effective rate is 31.2%.|